ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Errors vs. Failures

 Ceedling will run a specified build until an **_error_**.
-An error refers to build step encountering an unrecoverable problem.
+An error refers to a build step encountering an unrecoverable problem.
 Files not found, nonexistent paths, compilation errors, missing symbols, plugin exceptions, etc. are all errors that will cause Ceedling to immediately end a build.